openvinotoolkit/openvino/docs/dev/build_linux.md

      mkdir build && cd build
    ```

+> **NOTE**: Disable oneAPI environment if has before this building process.
+Please note that enabling the oneAPI environment during the compilation of OpenVINO from source code on Linux may cause the compilation to fail.
+It is recommended to disable the oneAPI environment during the build process to ensure successful compilation.
+Please proceed with caution and ensure to follow the build instructions accurately.

 4. OpenVINO Runtime uses a CMake-based build system.
 In the created `build` directory, run `cmake` to fetch project dependencies and create Unix makefiles, then run `make` to build the project:
    ```sh
      cmake -DCMAKE_BUILD_TYPE=Release ..